-Professor Catherine Bonier joins as a member of an interdisciplinary research team:
+Professor Catherine Bonier joins Urban Futures as a project researcher within an interdisciplinary team at Carleton:

 “Urban Futures: Intra/Inter” / $50,000 Multidisciplinary Research Catalyst Fund (MRCF)

 Key Representatives – David Dean, Stephen Fai, Tessa Hebb, Tracey Lauriault, Alejandro Ramirez

 Urban Futures: intra/inter brings together diverse researchers and research programs from across all five faculties to collaborate with public, private, and not-for-profit partners on questions and challenges at the intersection of the social and operational dimensions of “smart city” technologies.
 Individually our work considers diverse governance structures, shared transportation and utility networks, housing, emergency services, food security, environmental stewardship, culture, and cultural heritage.
 Collectively, we are concerned with the potentially disruptive, transformative, and destructive impact that the connectivity afforded by data and digital technologies might have on these urban phenomena.
 Further, we argue that these phenomena are connected at multiple scales that may result in unanticipated effects upscale or downscale from the point of change.
 As a research cluster, our approach to the question of smart cities will be unequivocally multidisciplinary and inclusive with the voice of all faculties and stakeholders brought to bear on the full range of research questions.